facetint/42-CPP-Modules/README.md

 ### 6. Const Cast

-   -const_cast is used to add or remove const from a variable.
+   - const_cast is used to add or remove const from a variable.
 Use cautiously, as modifying data that was originally const is undefined behavior.

 ```cpp
 const int num = 10;